 Here are the different beans we used… string and snap!

-Peel off the long string as shown from the stem from the string bean.
+Peel off the long string as shown, from the stem of the string bean.
 This is done as it can be a little

 tough to chew.